JasonThomasData/neural_net_cpp/README.md

 Then do `./bin/tests`

 I have been unable to mock objects in C++ so far, so there are no unit tests for functions that have side effects.
-Most tests are integration tests.
+Most tests are integration tests, and are marked integration tests depending on whether other objects (not mocks) are defined in the testcase.

 ### Docs